synapsecns/sanguine/docs/bridge/docs/Services/02-Omnirpc.md

 docker run ghcr.io/synapsecns/sanguine/omnirpc:latest --config /path/to/config
 ```

-There is also a helm chart available for omnirpc [here](https://artifacthub.io/packages/helm/synapse/omnirpc).
+There is also a helm chart available for OmniRPC [here](https://artifacthub.io/packages/helm/synapse/omnirpc).

 ### Configuration

-Omnirpc is configured with a yaml file.
+OmniRPC is configured with a yaml file.
 The following is an example configuration:

 ```yaml
 chains: